SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 How to Cook With a Thermos & a Few Recipes

-I never knew you could cook with a thermos.
-I found a great thermos cooking website that shows us how and gives us some great recipes.
-This information could be a great survival tool and a great frugal way to cook.
-I think this would be a great way to cook if you were camping and definitely a great backup way to cook if SHTF.
+This information could be a great survival tool and a frugal way to cook.
+I think this would be a great way to cook if you were camping, and definitely a great backup way to cook if SHTF.

-It’s Efficient – A thermos is the most fuel-efficient way to cook.
+It’s Efficient: A thermos is the most fuel-efficient way to cook.
 Period.
-It’s Easy – You don’t have to stand over the stove stirring food all day.
-It’s Healthy – Cook healthy whole grains without the time and trouble.
+It’s Easy: You don’t have to stand over the stove stirring food all day.
+It’s Healthy: Cook healthy whole grains without the time and trouble.

 I hope my list of camping food ideas was helpful and got you excited about trying some new camping recipes on your next outdoor trip.